40net-iberia/terraform-modules/azure/README.md

 # List of modules for Azure deployments
 ## Introduction

 This is a collection of modules for Azure deployments.
-You can find an example of how to used each module example folder.
+You can find an example of how to use each module in example folder.

 ## Requirements
 * [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) >= 0.12.0